 An organization incorporated or organized in a particular province or territory (and in some cases, a combination thereof) strategically aligned with Skate Canada, that may receive funds from provincial or territorial Governmental Authorities and be subject to applicable sport recognition programs and transfer payment arrangements.
 Each Section is held to the governance and operating requirements of their respective province and / or territory(ies) and is responsible for skating in their respective jurisdictions.

 Skate Canada is committed to creating a safe environment both on and off the ice in which everyone of this organization are treated with respect and dignity.
-Skate Canada Professional Coaches are responsible and accountable for creating a sporting environment that is free of harassment, abuse, bullying and neglect.
+Skate Canada Coaches are responsible and accountable for creating a sporting environment that is free of harassment, abuse, bullying and neglect.

-Individuals as listed in Section 1 of the Professional Coach Membership Procedure will comply with the requirements as defined in items (1) and (2):
+Individuals as listed in Section 1 of the Coach Membership Procedure will comply with the requirements as defined in items (1) and (2):

-(1) Registered: To be a Registered Skate Canada Professional Coach, full payment is required of all registration fees and insurance premiums as determined annually by Skate Canada.
+(1) Registered: To be a Registered Skate Canada Coach, full payment is required of all registration fees and insurance premiums as determined annually by Skate Canada.

-(2) In Good Standing: To be a Registered Skate Canada Professional Coach in Good Standing, the following is required:
+(2) In Good Standing: To be a Registered Skate Canada Coach in Good Standing, the following is required:

-- Must hold a valid first aid certificate
+- Hold a valid first aid certificate

-Professional Coach Membership Privileges
+Coach Membership Privileges

 Permission to use the Skate Canada logo in professional material (including but not limited to resumes, business cards, LinkedIn, etc.)